intunist/english-labeling-guide/phone_BrE.md

 <sup>1</sup> For BrE and AuE /æ/ and /ɑ/ are merged into the [ae] phoneme.
 > While incredibly weird looking, it works correctly and is fine.
-> <br>The only minor quirk is that the model may confuse northern and southern dialects with low amounts of data.
+> <br>The only minor quirk is that the model may swap northern and southern dialects with _tiny_ amounts of data.
-> <br>However, note that most singers standardize to the southern dialect.
+> <br>Note that most singers standardize to the southern dialect.
+Regardless the model will learn the original dialect.
 > <br>"I personally hate this but it works" - Heteric

 <sup>2</sup> Some phonetic systems will also include [axr] as a label.
 This is entirely unnecessary and the [er] phoneme works flawlessly.